transcriptaze/midiasm/README.md

 ### `disassemble`

-Disassemble a MIDI file and displays the tracks in a human readable format.
+Disassembles a MIDI file and displays the tracks in a human readable format.

 Command line: